 4th day: Last day of our city trip.
 After breakfast we drive to the ferry in Dover for the crossing.
 We drive back to the Netherlands via Belgium.
 Along the way onboard the Ferry, we can still have some time to relax for a drink or some amusement, and don’t forget, the all-time favorite onboard the Ferry; tax-free shopping.

-I can assure you that this 4day London city trip is worth it.
+I can assure you that this 4-day London city trip is worth it.
 A short stay yet lots of discovery and interesting places could be explored.
-Remember the sayings, "The world is a book, and those who do not travel read only one page" Saint Augustine.